aoaolion/algorithm_and_data_structure/batchqueue/README.md

 # Batch Queue

-It use for imporve perfermance by change single operation to batch operation.
+It use for imporve perfermance by changing single operation to batch operation.
 It may helpful when do mysql batch insert & kafka batch write.

 But this only a demo version!